Welcome to Environmental Studies at Merrimack!

 Integrated together, they provide a powerful synergy and provide students with a rich undergraduate experience with opportunities to build competencies in sustainability while taking advantage of opportunities for community engagement, internships, student and independent research, learning outside of the classroom, service, international study and employment.
 Students engage in high impact experiences during all four years of study.

 Our curriculum is truly interdisciplinary weaving together courses in environmental science, social science, the humanities, business and economics.
 Students will develop competencies in all areas of sustainability.
 The ESS Program curriculum framework in built around the several key facets, including: scale; human connections to the physical and natural world; ethics and values; how natural systems function; technological and economic relationships to sustainability; motivating environmentally sustainable behavior; and effective pedagogical strategies for integrating sustainability.
-For details about ESS at Merrimack see or download our program brochure.

 The ESS Program at Merrimack combines the theoretical with the practical and encourages hands-on and real-world experience in the field at every turn.
 Students need to experience and engage first-hand, the applied aspects of Environmental Studies and Sustainability.
 All students are required to participate in a Community Internship in the junior year and fully participate in a senior capstone Project that works on sustainability projects with teams of students, faculty and community partners.